DnD 5e - Paladin Subclass Breakdown

 - : One minute per day isn't a lot, but for the brief duration this is very good.

 Crown is a fantastic Defender build.
-Between Compelled Duel and Champion Challenge you have two built-in taunt mechanics which will keep enemies focus on you instead of your squishy allies.
-The oath's other abilities allow you to take damage for your allies, reducing the need for your party to spend actions healing multiple characters in combat.
+Between Compelled Duel and Champion Challenge you have two built-in mechanics which will keep enemies focused on you instead of your squishy allies.
+The oath's other abilities allow you to take damage for your allies, reducing the need for your party to spend actions and resources healing multiple characters in combat.

 : A really mixed bag; some of the options are essentially required for a Paladin, but several are situational or outright bad.